Generic name: onabotulinumtoxinA

 Reconstituted BOTOX should be clear, colorless, and free of particulate matter.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration and whenever the solution and the container permit.

-â€‹An intravesical instillation of diluted local anesthetic with or without sedation, or general anesthesia may be used prior to injection, per local site practice.
+â€‹An intravesical instillation of diluted local anesthetic with or without sedation may be used prior to injection, per local site practice.
 If a local anesthetic instillation is performed, the bladder should be drained and irrigated with sterile saline before injection.

-â€‹Reconstituted BOTOX (200 Units/30 mL) is injected into the detrusor muscle via a flexible or rigid cystoscope, avoiding the trigone.
+â€‹Reconstituted BOTOX (100 Units/10 mL) is injected into the detrusor muscle via a flexible or rigid cystoscope, avoiding the trigone.
 The bladder should be instilled with enough saline to achieve adequate visualization for the injections, but over-distension should be avoided.

 â€‹The injection needle should be filled (primed) with approximately 1 mL of reconstituted BOTOX prior to the start of injections (depending on the needle length) to remove any air.